jiljames/home_values_sql/README.md

     Using the most recent month of data available, which states have the highest average home values?
 How about the lowest?
     Which states have the highest/lowest average home values for the year of 2017?
 What about for the year of 2007?
 1997?

+Additional Questions:

+    What is the percent change 180 in average home values from 2007 to 2017 by state?
+How about from 1997 to 2017?
+        Hint: We can use the WITH clause to create temporary tables containing the average home values for each of those years, then join them together to compare the change over time.
+    How would you describe the trend in home values for each state from 1997 to 2017?
+How about from 2007 to 2017?
+Which states would you recommend for making real estate investments?